tapsivanneil/ArcadeGame/README.md

 # Mini Arcade Game

-This is an implementation with JAVA Object Oriented Programming featuring encapsulation, methods, and objects and classes.
+This is an implementation of JAVA Object Oriented Programming featuring encapsulation, methods, and objects and classes.